 View ALL Content At The Root Level

-Select a storage location from the left pane of Blob and double-click on it to display its contents.
+Select a storage location from the left pane of Knit.
+Then, double-click on it to display its contents.
 The left pane expands below to show the folders at that storage location.
 The right pane shows the emails, files etc. as separate tabs.
 At this point, you’re looking at all the content within that storage location, regardless of the folder it is in.
 You can sort and search for any content within that specific Data Source without having to remember the folder within which it resides.

-Blob shows photos, music files, videos, documents, emails, social media posts, contacts and appointments each in their own separate tab.
+Knit shows photos, music files, videos, documents, emails, social media posts, contacts and appointments each in their own separate tab.
 This way, you can quickly go the “Docs” tab if you are looking for a document, or to the “Photos” tab if you are looking for a picture etc.

 Sort on any property

 Each tab that displays a specific content type has multiple columns – one for each property of that content.
 For example, the “Email” tab has columns for email sender, recipients, subject, date, size etc. You can click on the column header of any column to sort the display on that property.
 For example, you can click on the “Size” column to sort emails in decreasing sizes to quickly find an email that has a large video attachment.
 A small arrow next to the column name indicates how results are currently sorted.
-For example, the picture below shows results were sorted in decreasing order of “Last Modified” date.
-Therefore, you’ll see the newest content first in this results display.
+For example, the picture below shows results were sorted in increasing order of “Last Modified” date.
+Therefore, you’ll see the oldest content first in this results display.
 You can click on the column header text of any column to sort the results on that property.
-Click on the same column header again to change the order from “decreasing” to “increasing”.
+Click on the same column header again to change the order from “decreasing” to “increasing” or vice versa.